woqwoq/typing-speedster/README.md

 - ~~Add scroallable container to attempt entry's tooltip~~❌Not doable
 - ~~Cleanup ResultsScreen~~✅
 - ~~Change `Code.txt` and `Lyrics.txt` to JSON~~✅
+- Turn Modes into a Separate Abstract Class.
+Some specific modes will implement it.

 ### **Features**
 - Replace unmatched char to what it should be